 A significant proportion of general practice care is delivered away from usual practices.
 This may have implications for health policy, in terms of continuity and quality of primary care.

-De Abreu Lourenco, R, Haas, M, Hall, J & Viney, R 2017, 'Valuing meta-health effects for use in economic evaluations to inform reimbursement decisions: a review of the evidence', PharmacoEconomics, vol. 35, no. 3, pp. 347-362.View/Download from: UTS OPUS or Publisher's site
+De Abreu Lourenco, R, Haas, M, Hall, J & Viney, R 2017, 'Valuing meta-health effects for use in economic evaluations to inform reimbursement decisions: a review of the evidence', PharmacoEconomics, vol. 35, no. 3, pp. 347-362.View/Download from: Publisher's site

 This review explores the evidence from the literature regarding how meta-health effects (effects other than health resulting from the consumption of health care) are valued for use in economic evaluations.